You are seeing a free-to-access but limited selection of the activity Altmetric has collected about this research output. Click here to find out more.

 Lee Smith, Nicola Veronese, Guillermo Felipe López-Sánchez, Eloise Moller, James Johnstone, Joseph Firth, Igor Grabovac, Lin Yang, Pinar Soysal, Sarah E Jackson

-The data shown below were collected from the profiles of 48 tweeters who shared this research output.
+The data shown below were collected from the profiles of 47 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 |Practitioners (doctors, other healthcare professionals)||7||15%|